TeenCoder159/TeenCoder159/README.md

   I have chosen to become proficient in rust while aspiring to better peoples lives with software

-  I can also code in:
+  I can code in:
   - Rust
   - Python
+  - JavaScript
-  - Javascript
+  - TypeScript
   - HTML & CSS

   You can view my full portfolio here: